Last updated on September 13th, 2022 at 12:53 pm

-To continue to reinforce the mucosal barrier we want to continue to neutralize toxins and a great way to do that is utilizing immunoglobulins.
-We started out the protocol with a heavy dose of immunoglobulins and we’re going to finish with more immunoglobulins but we’re also going to add some key amino acids as well as a pateneted natural citrus fruit extract rich in polyphenols and polyphenols help increase short-chain fatty acid’s which are key to mucosal lining health.
+To continue to reinforce the mucosal barrier we want to continue to neutralize toxins and a great way to do that is by utilizing immunoglobulins.
+We started out the protocol with a heavy dose of immunoglobulins and we’re going to finish with more immunoglobulins but we’re also going to add some key amino acids as well as a patented natural citrus fruit extract rich in polyphenols and polyphenols help increase short-chain fatty acid’s which are key to mucosal lining health.

 The dairy-free immunoglobulin concentrate we talked about above supports healthy digestion, neutralizes environmental toxins, and helps to REBUILD protective intestinal barriers.
 These IgG antibodies can reduce the damage of metabolic endotoxemia and neutralize LPS, an endotoxin that triggers mucosal activation.